seveibar/pg-schema-dump/README.md

 # Node PG Schema Dump

+> NOTE: In the source directory, you'll find a "v1" and "v2" directory, for
+> version 2 we're going to use the excellent [pg-introspection module](https://github.com/graphile/crystal/tree/main/utils/pg-introspection), but not all
+> the functions have been immediately replaced.
+In particular, if you'd like
+> a SQL file as output instead of a directory, you'll need to install the
+> optional `pgtui` dependency which contains the problematic `libpg-query` module

 This is an alternative to `pg_dump` written in node.
 You can use this to get all the SQL to recreate a schema.